Granulate/gprofiler/README.md

 sudo sh -c "setsid ./gprofiler -cu --token <token> --service-name <service> [options] > /dev/null 2>&1 &"
 ```

-You can verify that it has started correctly with `pgrep gprofiler`.
+You can verify that it has started correctly with the above `pgrep` command.
 If that doesn't find any process, try running without `> /dev/null 2>&1 &` so you can inspect the output, and look for errors.

 For non-daemon mode runes, you can remove the `setsid` and `> /dev/null 2>&1 &` parts.